nreitano95/SIL_Assessment/2b.APIEndpoint/README.md

 ````

 ## Overview
-REST API endpoint that receives a JSON POST request and returns entries from the gotolog dataset in JSON format.
+This is a REST API endpoint that receives a JSON POST request and returns entries from the gotolog dataset in JSON format<br>
 API is served via a Python Flask microframework.

 ## Requirements